 AR 4331 Academic Renewal

 Academic Renewal is a process intended to facilitate degree and certificate completion and/or removal from academic probation.
 The student must meet with a counselor and complete an academic renewal petition.
 A maximum of 30 semester units may be disregarded under this policy.
 Final approval of the petition will be granted by the Admissions and Records Office.
+Limitations based on SMC’s course repetition policy will remain in effect.

 To qualify for academic renewal, the student must meet the following criteria: